 (Exhibit No. TW-10)

-Under this transaction, t
+Under this transaction, the negotiated rate for alternate deliveries at the California border was a formula based on the natural gas spot market price differentials between trading centers located on Transwestern’s system, as reported in Gas Daily, applicable to the primary receipt and alternate delivery points under the contract.
+The negotiated rate contained a 50 –50 sharing mechanism.

 Sub-docket 016 reflects an amendment to the previously executed agreement with Reliant.
 The amendment revised the rate calculation and provided for alternate delivery point rights going east on Transwestern’s system rather than to the California border.
 The rate calculation was revised to provide for a negotiated rate formula based on published index prices applicable to the east-end alternate deliveries.
 In addition, the parties agreed to a rate floor.

-Q. Please describe the rate under this negotiated rate transaction.

 Astra/March 2001/Sub-docket 015: